Learn more about battery recycling in Edmonton.

 Cube van: subject to viewing

-Brush, tree trimmings, garden waste, soil / gravel, lumber, concrete pieces, wood / vinyl siding, shingles, windows, fencing
+Mixed brush, tree trimmings, garden waste, soil / gravel, lumber, concrete pieces, wood or vinyl siding, shingles, windows, fencing

 Eco Station attendants have final say about the acceptability of items and the charges applied to each load.